apollo-pop/comp360_sp26/projects/project3_particles.md

 ## Part 5: Your Particle Creation

-Create your own particle effect!
+Create your own particle scene!
+I expect you to implement at least one new *closure factory* (that is, `make-x`) and at least one new tail recursion function (that is, `do-y`, tail-recursively).

+New Closure Ideas:
+ - Repulsion from a point
+ - Bounding boxes that particles bounce off (requires collision checking)
+ - Sinusoidal force fields
+ - Particles with their own gravity

+New Tail Recursion ideas:
+ -

 Some ideas:

 - **Fireworks:** Click to launch a rocket that explodes into many particles
 - **Fire:** Particles that rise, fade from yellow to red, and shrink